strikles/blog/content/post/18-june-2020/index.md

 21:07pm - Forced to hear high amplitude noise stimuli focused on my ears with vocal payloads synthesized upon byting/chewing actions in order to sabotage my meal and force me into a psychotic episode instead.

 21:37pm - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.

+21:42pm - Attempt to force me to commit suicide by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my right inner ear.